ckchandler/ckchandler.github.io/_pages/cv.md

 Research
 ======
-### Marymount University
-* Computational Psychiatry (April 2019 - Present)
-  * Developed a pipeline to extract Natural Language Processing features from psychiatric speech data
-  * Implemented machine learning models based on language features to characterize Mild Cognitive Impairment and Alzheimer's Disease

 ### University of Colorado Boulder
-* Students at Risk Detection (Summer 2021)
+* Students at Risk Detection (Summer 2021 - Present)
   * Researching and applying approaches to automatically flag abusive behavior, protected class discrimination, and harm to self and others in CU Boulder student FCQ data using state of the art natural langauge processing and machine learning techniques
   * Defining a human in the loop evaluation pipeline where machine learning predictions and human expertise are harnessed together
 * Educational AI (Fall 2020)